Overjustification effect: Gamification

 The term gamification refers to the application of game design elements to non-game contexts in order to drive participation, often with the goal of encouraging greater engagement with the non-game context by providing symbolic rewards such as points, badges, or virtual currency.
 However, a number of academics and other critics have expressed concern that these rewards may backfire via the overjustification effect.
 Drawing directly on self-determination theory, these critics of gamification express concerns that gamified contexts such as foursquare might provide expected rewards for activities that do not adequately meet self-determination theory's three innate needs for intrinsic motivation—relatedness, autonomy, and competence—and therefore reduce intrinsic interest in those activities.

 Crowdsourcing

-Websites that rely on user-generated content sometimes offer monetary rewards for contributions, but these may cause the contributors to succumb to the overjustification effect and stop contributing.
-For example, Amazon Mechanical Turk allows the creator of a task to offer a monetary reward, but a survey of 431 Mechanical Turk participants showed that they are driven more by intrinsic motivations than a desire for the usually meager monetary compensation.
-The overjustification effect was also considered in a study on how to maximize contributions when crowdsourcing creative endeavors.
+Websites that rely on user-generated content sometimes offer monetary rewards or user rights for contributions, but these may cause the contributors to succumb to the overjustification effect and stop contributing.
+For example, Amazon Mechanical Turk allows the creator of a task to offer a monetary reward, but a survey of 431 Mechanical Turk participants showed that they are driven more by intrinsic motivations than a desire for the usually meagre monetary compensation.
+The overjustification effect was also considered in a study on how to maximise contributions when crowdsourcing creative endeavours.